After a development application is approved, a Construction Certificate is needed before building work actually begins.

 - The date of commencement of building works.

 - The name of the builder

-Certificate, you need to appoint a Principal Certifying Authority (PCA) before
+Once you have development consent and a valid Construction Certificate, you need to appoint a Principal Certifying Authority (PCA) before starting work

-Accredited Certifier.
+A PCA can either be Council or a Private Accredited Certifier.
 If Council is not the PCA, you must notify Council who has been appointed PCA at least two days before building work starts.

 The role of the PCA is to:

 - Administer the conditions of consent and progress of the development from commencement to completion.

 - Conduct an inspection at each required stage of construction.

 - Promptly advise the applicant, after any relevant inspection, of any outstanding work.

 - Receive and investigate any complaints from the public concerning the development.